-Adoption of the resolution will allow the Council and specified appointed committees and commissions to hold a subsequent teleconferenced meeting pursuant to the provisions of AB 361.
-Additional resolutions must be adopted every thirty days during the existence of the state of emergency in order to continue holding teleconferenced meetings.
+Adoption of the resolution will allow the Council and specified appointed committees and commissions to hold a subsequent teleconferenced meeting pursuant to the provisions of AB 361 for 30 days from the date of adoption.
+Governor Newsom has stated that he will end the COVID state of emergency on February 28, 2023.
+Consequently, this is anticipated to be the final 30-day resolution pursuant to AB 361.